Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Results and Discussion

-The key role of the CT-FE mixing in the bathochromatic shift of the singlet states has already been noted in previous studies of these Y6 dimers \cite{giannini2024role}.
-However, in those studies, it was predicted that the CT states of the dimer lie above the FE states.
-This means they were unable to predict the existence of the polaronic states of charge located on neighbouring Y6 molecules seen in their experimental data \cite{giannini2024role}.
-The OT-SRSH tuned in this work suggests this is merely a charge-transfer state formed by contact dimers.
-The presence of these low-lying CT states is also believed to be shown in recent electroabsorption (EA) spectroscopy experiments\cite{mahadevan2024assessing}.
+The key role of the CT-FE mixing in the bathochromatic shift of the singlet states has been noted\cite{giannini2024role}.
+However, in this study it is predicted that the CT states of the dimer lie above the FE states.
+This means that they failed to predict the existence of the polaronic states of charge located on neighbouring Y6 molecules, believed to be present in their experimental data \cite{giannini2024role}.

+Our tuned OT-SRSH predicts that these spectroscopic features are a charge-transfer state formed by contact dimers.
+There is some evidence for such low-lying CT states being observed in electroabsorption (EA) measurements\cite{mahadevan2024assessing}.